lume/lume.github.io/guide/compatibility.md

 - The same limitations regarding string and boolean props mentioned in the previous "Limitations" subsection of the "React JavaScript" section apply here too.
   - Likewise, all props are of type `string | undefined` or `boolean | string | undefined`.
 - At the moment `ref={}` props may have type errors.
 Just put `@ts-ignore` on them if they do, for now.
 Help wanted!
-- `skipLibCheck` currently needs to be set to `true` in `tsconfig.json` to work around a few issues with TypeScript's declaration output (see the [react-typescript](https://github.com/lume/lume/tree/develop/examples/react-typescript) example).
+- Recommended to set `skipLibCheck` to `true` in `tsconfig.json` to work around issues with TypeScript's declaration output (see the [react-typescript](https://github.com/lume/lume/tree/develop/examples/react-typescript) example).
 Help wanted!

 ### Example